No. 94; September 2016

 - Avoid eating in front of the TV

-Tips to increase activity level
+Tips to increase activity level to help burn calories and increase health

 - Use stairs instead of elevators